Feardorcha O'Farrelly

 Feardorcha O'Farrelly (fl.
 1736) was an Irish poet.

 O'Farrelly appears to have been born in the late 17th century.
 His father was John O'Farrelly of Mullagh, County Cavan, a farmer, historian and poet.
 Nothing appears to be known of his mother.

 O'Farrelly studied for the Catholic priesthood, but was prevented from been ordained by some obscure circumstance.
 He became a farmer in Mullagh, enjoying local fame as a poet, and gaining the acquaintance of Turlough Carolan and Charles McCabe.
-His patrons were the Mortimer family of Cloghwallybeg.
+His patrons were the Mortimer family of Lakeview House at Cloghballybeg.
 Only five poems can now be attributed to him, surviving in manuscript form.